kl2karpenko/MateAcademy/6_practise/readme.md

     5. Navogation bar should take 35% width of top menu and height: 450px
     6. Footer should take all the free space under the News feed and list, and have 150px height
 ```

+### 1. Create the following layout using CSS Grid system
+### 2. Create the following layout using FlexBoxes